Passionists: Charism

-"We seek the unity of our lives and our apostolate in the Passion of Jesus."
+The Passionate charism "[seeks] the unity of our lives and our apostolate in the Passion of Jesus."
 The Passionate express their participation in the Passion by a special vow, by which they bind themselves to keep alive the memory of the Passion of Christ.
 They strive to foster awareness of its meaning and value for each person and for the life of the world.
-They seek to incorporate this vow into our daily lives by living the evangelical counsels.
+They seek to incorporate this vow into their daily lives by living the evangelical counsels of poverty, chastity and obedience.

 Apostolate

 Traditionally, their main apostolate has been preaching missions and retreats.
 According to Paul of the Cross, they were founded in order to "teach people how to pray", which they do through activities such as retreats and missions, spiritual direction, and prayer groups.
 Today they often also assist local churches in pastoral works, including saying masses, hearing confessions, and visiting the sick.
 Due to the continuing shortage of priests throughout the world, the Passionists today are sometimes designated as parish priests and curates of various parishes.
 The Passionists hold many retreat and conference centers around the world.

 Unlike the La Sallians or the Gabrielites, Passionists do not usually open schools and universities, except seminaries for their own students wishing to become brothers and priests.
 There are some schools sponsored and run by the Passionists, like the St. Gemma Galgani School, (which includes primary, junior high and high school-level education) in Santiago (Chile), but these are more the exception than the rule.
 The Passionists are involved in social welfare projects and education mainly in the various mission territories assigned to them.

-Though Passionists are not required to work in non-Christian areas as missionaries, their Rule allows its members to be posted to missionary work, such as mainland China (before the Communists took over in 1949), India, and Japan, and in many other nations in Africa, Asia, Latin America and elsewhere as dictated by the pope or at the invitation of a local Bishop.
+Though Passionists are not required to work in non-Christian areas as missionaries, their Rule allows its members to be posted to missionary work, such as in mainland China (before the Communists took over in 1949), India, and Japan, and in many other nations in Africa, Asia, Latin America and elsewhere as dictated by the pope or at the invitation of a local Bishop.